drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 ## 2025-09

+_09-15  8:50_ My analogy for this AI hair on fire moment was Clever Hans, because people were amazed at the horse's ability to do arithmetic in German.
+Ny new analogy is #ventriloquism and people's amazement a dummy could be a living breathing doll.
-_09-15  8:14_ An LLM is designed to generate statistically likely responses to the question "Whatwould an answer to this query sound like?"
-This is not the same thing asanswering the question.
-It might produce what you are looking for, or it mightnot.
-This is one reason why output from an LLM will sound authoritative evenwhen it is wrong, and apologetic when mistakes are pointed out.
-It is notauthoritative or apologetic, and it is not "thinking" about the question, says @mcnees@mastodon.social
+_09-15  8:14_ An LLM is designed to generate statistically likely responses to the question "What would an answer to this query sound like?"
+This is not the same thing as answering the question.
+It might produce what you are looking for, or it might not.
+This is one reason why output from an LLM will sound authoritative even when it is wrong, and apologetic when mistakes are pointed out.
+It is not authoritative or apologetic, and it is not "thinking" about the question, says @mcnees@mastodon.social

 _09-15  8:01_ I was distressed that version control was not seeing changes I made to my blog.
 Then I couldn't understand why the changes were appearing in the repo.
 Then I remembered my blogging script commits changes I make to the blog to the repo.
 The feeling was like wandering around, lost, for a time, and then coming across a place that seems familiar, because I've already been here.
 LLM hallucinations, anyone?

-_09-15  7:30_
-_09-15  7:26_
-_09-14 21:36_ Painting yourself into a corner.Walking on air, anyone?Walking on water, anyone?Walking on paint, anyone?Watching paint dry, anyone?
+_09-14 21:36_ Painting yourself into a corner:

+Walking on air, anyone?

+Walking on water, anyone?

+Walking on paint, anyone?

+Watching paint dry, anyone?

 _09-11 22:36_ sponge(1) is counterintuitive.
 The man page says, "sponge reads standard input and writes it out to the specified file.
 Unlike a shell redirect, sponge soaks up all its input before writing the output file.
 This allows constructing pipelines that read from and write to the same file."

 But this code,